VictoriaT87/P4-Aventine-Wellness/README.md

 <br>

-# Bugs Found and Fixed
+# Bugs

- Below is a description of fixed bugs.
+ Below is a description of bugs encountered and how I was able to fix them or not.

  ### get_name function - Length